noamza/GridCellCorrelationAnalysis/README.md

-# analysis of grid cell activity during hippocampal inactivation
+# Analysis of grid cell activity during hippocampal inactivation
-This is the code used to do the analysis in the paper: "During hippocampal inactivation, grid cells maintain their synchrony, even when the grid pattern is lost."
+This is the code used for the analysis presented in the paper "During hippocampal inactivation, grid cells maintain their synchrony, even when the grid pattern is lost."
-The data analyzed is from the study described in the papar: "Grid cells require excitatory drive from the hippocampus."
+The data analyzed is from the study described in the papar "Grid cells require excitatory drive from the hippocampus."
 Additionally there is code for viewing the data using a GUI (Pandora.m).

 ## Installation